Hi, I’m Matt!

 Freshman Year… Again…

-Though I had begun to take my violin out again for enjoyment, took non-major lessons with the professor at The Ohio State University, and joined the University Symphony Orchestra, most of my time was spent in an old Physics building’s lounge, spending 50 hours a week working non-stop, struggling to make it through the class with the most difficult mechanics professor.
+Though I had begun to take my violin out again for enjoyment, took non-major lessons with the professor at, and joined the University Symphony Orchestra, most of my time was spent in an old Physics building’s lounge, spending 50 hours a week working non-stop, struggling to make it through the class with the most difficult mechanics professor.
 Stress set in every week, feeding into the idea that going to orchestra rehearsal was wasting the time I needed to be spending on Physics.

 I almost quit orchestra and lessons.
 That was almost the end of the journey for me, until several people close to me stuck it to me that Physics was the problem.
 It was not that I was spending 50 hours a week on school work that stressed me out and made me hate college, it was the fact that I hated what I was doing and attempted to suppress what I wanted to do.